 Which are the best no annual fee reward cards?

-- Discover it – All new for 2013, this new rewards card from Discover is their best one yet.
-It has no annual fee and earns you 5% cash back on categories, a full 1% on all other purchases, and comes with ton of benefits including purchase protection, extended warranty, and more.
+- Discover it – This cash back rewards card from Discover has no annual fee and earns you 5% cash back on quarterly rotating categories, a full 1% on all other purchases, and comes with ton of benefits including purchase protection, extended warranty, and more.

 - AmEx Blue Cash Everyday – Remember you can only downgrade to this card if you have the Blue Cash Preferred.
 If you have a different AmEx, you will have to cancel that and do a new application for the Blue Cash Everyday.